SuperDude88/TWWHD-BDT-Tool/README.md

 Mode can be either `extract` or `build`
 When extracting `in_path` is the path to the .bdt archive you want to extract.
 When building, this is the directory containing the files that you want put inside the archive.

+Paths should be specified as strings with "" around them.
 When extracting `out_path` is the path to the folder you want to extract to.
 When building, this is the directory where you want the archive to be placed.

 When building, `out_name` is the name of the archive to be created.
 If not given, it defaults to output.bdt.
 It is also ignored when extracting.